Could you be our friend?

 The individual PANS symptoms overlap with a variety of psychiatric disorders, such as OCD, Tourette’s Syndrome, ADHD, depression, bipolar disorder, schizophrenia and lupus cerebritis; as well as Autism, ODD or sensory processing disorder [6, 12-16].

-The symptom profiles of patients with PANS often have a “relapsing/remitting” course with rapid progression to maximum symptom severity and rapid return to previous function over hours or days, sometimes without therapy [17].
+The symptom profiles of patients with PANS often have a “relapsing/remitting” course with rapid progression to maximum symptom severity and rapid return to previous function over hours or days [17].
 Some patients present with a chronic-static/progressive course [18].

 Many children with PANS are extremely ill, with extreme compulsions (licking shoes, barking), motor and phonic tics, behavioural regression, hallucinations, separation anxiety (often associated with obsessional thoughts about a parent’s death) and terrifying episodes of extreme anxiety or aggression [6, 9].
 Some children display severe psychotic symptoms [10, 11].
 The behavioural manifestations often prompt rapid referral to psychological or psychiatric services, but all patients should receive a full medical evaluation.

-Successfully established multidisciplinary PANS/PANDAS clinics and teams, their assessment protocols and outcomes have been documented by specialist clinics in Stockholm [18, 22-24], Gothenburg [25], Stanford [10, 26-28], Florida [2], Genoa [29], Florence [30] and Rome [31, 32].
+Successfully established multidisciplinary PANS and PANDAS clinics and teams, their assessment protocols and outcomes have been documented by specialist clinics in Stockholm [18, 22-24], Gothenburg [25], Stanford [10, 26-28], Florida [2], Genoa [29], Florence [30] and Rome [31, 32].

-Recommended investigations and test panels to support clinicians in the identification and management of PANDAS/PANS patients have been described [6, 29, 33].
-In the light of increasing evidence for secondary immune-mediated forms of OCD, the Immuno-Neuropsychiatry Group of the European College of Neuropsychopharmacology (ECNP), have produced a first proposal of clinical criteria for the definition of secondary autoimmune OCD – including PANS/PANDAS – and its clinical investigation [5].
+Recommended investigations and test panels to support clinicians in the identification and management of PANS and PANDAS patients have been described [6, 29, 33].
+In the light of increasing evidence for secondary immune-mediated forms of OCD, the Immuno-Neuropsychiatry Group of the European College of Neuropsychopharmacology (ECNP), have produced a first proposal of clinical criteria for the definition of secondary autoimmune OCD – including PANS and PANDAS – and its clinical investigation [5].

-The PANS research consortium guidelines, published in 2017, represent a national standard of care and best evidenced treatment guidelines for PANS/PANDAS [34-36].
+The PANS research consortium guidelines, published in 2017, represent a collective standard of care and best evidenced treatment guidelines for PANS and PANDAS [34-36].
 An overview of these treatment guidelines is available [37].

-Development of these guidelines was undertaken by three workgroups of the PANS/PANDAS Clinical Research Consortium.
-They separately addressed 1) use of psychiatric medications and behavioral interventions; 2) use of antimicrobials; and 3) use of anti-inflammatory and immunomodulating therapies.
-Each workgroup first reviewed the published literature and then drew upon their combined clinical experience with more than 1,000 children with PANS/PANDAS to formulate an initial set of recommendations, which were then sent to a separate group of expert clinicians for critical review and comment [37, 38].
+Development of these guidelines was undertaken by three workgroups of the PANS and PANDAS Clinical Research Consortium.
+They separately addressed 1) use of psychiatric medications and behavioural interventions; 2) use of antimicrobials; and 3) use of anti-inflammatory and immunomodulating therapies.
+Each workgroup first reviewed the published literature and then drew upon their combined clinical experience with more than 1,000 children with PANS or PANDAS to formulate an initial set of recommendations, which were then sent to a separate group of expert clinicians for critical review and comment [37, 38].

 The resulting peer-reviewed and published PANS Research consortium guidelines were contributed to by 44 named contributors representing 23 highly respected academic institutions from across the US, Canada and Australia.
-These included not only clinicians with expertise in the diagnosis and treatment of PANS/PANDAS, but also experts in the fields of child psychiatry, paediatrics, infectious diseases, microbiology, neurology, neuroimmunology, immunology and rheumatology.
-As such, the PANS Research consortium treatment guidelines represent recommendations from a multidisciplinary and responsible body of clinicians with experience in appropriately treating patients with PANS/PANDAS.
+These included not only clinicians with expertise in the diagnosis and treatment of PANS and PANDAS, but also experts in the fields of child psychiatry, paediatrics, infectious diseases, microbiology, neurology, neuroimmunology, immunology and rheumatology.
+As such, the PANS Research consortium treatment guidelines represent recommendations from a multidisciplinary and responsible body of clinicians with experience in appropriately treating patients with PANS and PANDAS.

 Prevalence